sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 ## 3.1.
 Experimental setup

-Describe the setup of the original paper and whether you changed any settings.
+In the implementation details, most of the experimental setup info exists.
+While training i would have changed the filter sizes.
+Dataset settings were public ones(ISBI2016 as training and validation, PH2 as testing) in our earlier experiments.

 ## 3.2.
 Running the code

-Explain your code & directory structure and how other people can run it.
+coding22.py would have run and we would have seen the the results.
+But it is broken now.
+But, it is possible to run the unet_denemeler by changing dataset directories.

 ## 3.3.
 Results

-Present your results and compare them to the original paper.
-Please number your figures & tables as if this is a paper.
+I did not see the results.
+However, i implemented the first part of the network(unet_denemeler).
+When i trained and test it, i saw that there was noise inside the predicted segmentation images inside the lesions and overflows in the segmentation.
+The first problem may have arised from my mistake of using polygon.
+So, i added noise to the polygon part of the map via boundary preserving block map trainings.
+The second problem may have come from lack of SBE that optimizes to catch the boundaries.

 # 4. Conclusion

-Discuss the paper in relation to the results in the paper and your results.
-As a conclusion, even though we couldn't reach the same results on the paper, we tried to implement a brand new method on existing segmentation network structures.
+As a conclusion, even though we couldn't reach the conclusion, we tried to implement a brand new method on existing segmentation network structures.
+We have seen a complex and beneficial thinking of networks.

 # 5. References